 - Take unlimited photo evidence, annotate the defects found, and attach detailed notes to clarify the plumbing system damage.

 - Assign corrective actions to immediately mitigate the detected issues.
 You can set the time, date, and priority level to triage tasks.

 - Generate plumbing reports after completing your inspection with a click of a button.
 Share and access data within your organization that is securely saved in the cloud.

 - Upgrade to premium accounts to track inspection frequency and performance via data analytics and gain actionable insights to improve operations.

 A plumbing commissioning checklist is used to examine the piping system in the facility to assess its compliance with design and functionality standards.
 This checklist helps ensure the installation meets standards and follows the code compliance requirements, and documentation such as operation manuals, red line drawings, and LOTO procedures.

-This plumbing inspection – final checklist was created by AlburyCity Planning and Environment using iAuditor by SafetyCulture.
-AlburyCity is the facilitator of a thriving, resilient and liveable city full of opportunities, and the custodians of an environment like no other.
+This plumbing inspection - final checklist was created by AlburyCity Planning and Environment using SafetyCulture.
+AlburyCity is the facilitator of a thriving, resilient, and liveable city full of opportunities, and the custodians of an environment like no other.
 They ensure Albury is a great place to live, work and invest.
-This checklist has been built to inspect the overall plumbing systems of Albury whether it passed or failed.
+This checklist has been built to inspect the overall plumbing systems of Albury whether they passed or failed.